SmartEVSE/SmartEVSE-3/docs/configuration.md

     - press the middle button to start the configuration procedure
     - on your terminal window you should see a request to enter your WiFi access point SSID and password.
     - the controller should now connect to WiFi.
+  - v3.6.3 or older:
+  The SmartEVSE presents itself as a Wifi Acces Point with SSID "smartevse-xxxx".
+Connect with your phone to that access point, go to [http://192.168.4.1/](http://192.168.4.1/) and configure your Wifi SSID and key (password).
 - **Enabled**: Connect to your network via Wifi.

 ## AUTOUPDAT